 - loss arising from damage to credit rating or increased financing costs;

-- loss arising from business interruption or loss or damage resulting from wasted managed time; and
+- loss arising from business interruption or loss or damage resulting from wasted management time; and

-Customer Software Application means any software used by the Customer to manage bookings, including any property management system or central reservation system, but excluding any SiteMinder Software.
+Customer Software means any software or system used by you, including any property management system or central reservation system, that is not SiteMinder Software.

 Customer Users means officers, employees, agents, contractors or representatives of the Customer.

-Data Protection Requirements means any legislation, regulation, statute or order, which may apply from time to time, relating to the collection, storage or use of Personal Information including (without limitation) the Australian Privacy Act 1988 (Cth), the Australian Privacy Principles, the UK Data Protection Act 2018, the European Union General Data Protection Regulation, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and the Data Protection (Processing of Sensitive Personal Data) Order 2000.
+Data Protection Requirements means any legislation, regulation, statute or order, which may apply from time to time, relating to the collection, storage or use of Personal Information including (without limitation) the Australian Privacy Act 1988 (Cth), the UK Data Protection Act 2018 and the European Union General Data Protection Regulation (GDPR).

 Effective Date means the date of acceptance of these terms and conditions.

-Fault means any fault which renders a Product and/or Service inoperable.
+Fault means any fault which renders a Product inoperable.

-Fees means the fees payable by the Customer to SiteMinder for Products or Services provided under this Agreement, as specified in a relevant Sales Order Form.
+Fees means the fees payable by the Customer for Products or Services provided under the Agreement, as specified in the Sales Order Form.

-Force Majeure Event means anything which prevents a party from performing, or delays the performance of, any of its obligations under this Agreement and is beyond the control of the affected party, including (without limitation):
+Force Majeure Event means anything which prevents a party from performing, or delays the performance of, any of its obligations under the Agreement (other than an event or circumstance that results in a party not having sufficient funds to comply with an obligation to pay) and is beyond the control of the affected party, including (without limitation):

-- a force of nature (e.g. fire, storm or explosion) or act of God;
+- a force of nature or act of God;

 - any action or inaction by a Government Agency;